How mortgages are approved

-The underwriter carefully looks at the home value (based on a professional appraisal ordered by your lender) of the property you are purchasing or refinancing to verify that it meets or exceeds the purchase price or outstanding mortgage balance.
+- The home value.
+The underwriter carefully looks at the home value (based on a professional appraisal ordered by your lender) of the property you are purchasing to verify that it meets or exceeds the purchase price.
 This will also help them ensure the Glossary Term: loan-to-value (LTV) ratio fits within the loan program guidelines.
 (For more complete information, read The home appraisal process.)
-To qualify for a conventional loan, most lenders require you to have a loan-to-value ratio of no more than 95%.
+To qualify for a conventional loan, most lenders require you to have a loan-to-value ratio of no more than 80-95%.
 The higher your home's value and the less you owe on it, the lower your LTV ratio.

 As you move forward, keep in mind that your income, debt, credit history, down payment and savings (if applicable), the home's value and your loan program's guidelines will all play a role in whether your loan application is approved.